 The architecture designed for this study can be viewed as a deep learning, unsupervised autoencoder, composed of a downsampling stage (encoder) and an upsampling stage (decoder) (See Fig 2).
 Several details are inspired from our recent supervised dual learning framework designed to process 3D medical images (Spasov et al., 2019).
 Here, on top of adopting an encode-decode design, in order to improve granularity, we incorporate skip connections between operational blocks at both stages (Ronneberger, et al 2015).
 The key aspects of our design choices can be summarized as: A) Parameter efficiency: in addition to conventional convolutional layers, we employed alternating sequences of depth-wise and pointwise convolutions, also known as depth-wise separable convolutions (F. Chollet 2017, A.G.
 Howard et al. 2017).
 This results in a lightweight neural network architecture with high parameter efficiency.
 This strategy has achieved superior performance in classification as well as image segmentation tasks (F. Chollet 2017, A.G.
 Howard et al. 2017, Zoph et al. 2018) and has been extended to medical image classification (Spasov et al. 2019), while limiting overfitting.
 B) Multi-modality: it is well established that combining various medical imaging modalities can greatly enhance diagnostic and prognostic performance.
 We incorporate this data fusion aspect by employing a separate encoder and decoder for each of the modalities, which then all concur to generate a common embedding.
 The embedded representation is therefore learned (and contains information) from all modalities and can also be used for downstream learning tasks (see Section 3.2. and thereafter for a proof-of-concept experiment on multimodal neuroimaging data).
 Crucially, the decode step is based on this multimodal embedding only, demonstrating that modality-specific information can be re-distilled from the fused, embedded product of the encoding branch.
 C) U-Net skip connections: The encoders in our architecture reduce image dimensionality by consecutively pooling the output features of previous layers.
-This loss of resolution poses a difficulty when learning to decode high-fidelity images with good granularity.
-U-Net (Ronneberger, et al 2015) overcomes this challenge by supplementing the encoder-decoder architecture with contracting paths (or skip connections) between layers in the downsampling and layers in the upsampling stages.
-In this way we transfer localized high-resolution information directly to the decoding phase.
-In accordance with the original U-Net paper, we double the number of feature channels after a pooling operation of size and stride 2 in each image dimension during downsampling, and half the number of feature channels during upsampling.
-Please note that in this paper, the wording "single channel" refers to the fact that most 3D medical images are greyscale (i.e. one channel) as compare to e.g. natural images in RGB (i.e. 3 channels).
+This loss of resolution poses a difficulty when learning to reconstruct high-fidelity images with good granularity.
+U-Net (Ronneberger, et al 2015) overcomes this challenge, by supplementing the encoder-decoder architecture with contracting paths (or skip connections) between layers in the downsampling and layers in the upsampling stages.
+In this way we transfer localized high-resolution information directly to the reconstruction phase.

 Figure 2: Our multi-modal architecture for unsupervised learning.
-The network simultaneously takes multiple modalities (two in this diagram, M1 and M2, however the architecture is able to accept an arbitrary number of modalities) and decodes both original inputs from a jointly learnt low dimensional embedding, denoted as "combined embeddings" in the figure.
+The network simultaneously takes multiple modalities (two in this diagram, M1 and M2) and reconstructs both original inputs from a jointly learnt low dimensional embedding, denoted as "combined embeddings" in the figure.
 All modalities are processed in the downsampling and upsampling stages by successive applications of ad-hoc operational blocks termed conv, mid-flow, "down" conv and "up" conv.
-We reduce the dimensionality of the inputs via downsampling, and we merge their representations via concatenation ( $\bigoplus$ symbol) and convolution.
+We reduce the dimensionality of the inputs via downsampling, and we merge their representations via concatenation (\bigoplus symbol) and convolution.
 Then, each upsampling stage can be viewed as a mirror image of a downsampling stage at a certain depth.
-We concatenate corresponding feature maps between the upsampling and downsampling stages, and apply a series of "up" conv, mid-flow and conv block operations to recover the original dimensionality of the inputs.
-Network parameters are learnt by minimizing the binary cross-entropy between the decoded and input images.
+We concatenate corresponding feature maps between the upsampling and downsampling stages, and apply a series of ''up'' conv, mid-flow and conv block operations to recover the original dimensionality of the inputs.
+Network parameters are learnt by minimizing the binary cross-entropy between the reconstructions and input images.